natnew/QR-Codes-and-Bar-Codes/README.md

-# QR-Codes And Bar Codes
+# QR Codes And Bar Codes

+Content will be uploaded soon.